 - They’re very visual and your marketing or presentation isn’t.

-- You haven’t demonstrated the value, so they think it’s too expensive.
+- You haven’t demonstrated the full value of your product or service to them.
+So, they wrongly believe it’s too expensive.

-- You haven’t demonstrated the value, so they don’t even know they need what you’re offering.
+- You haven’t explained the core benefits of what you’re offering, so they don’t even know they need it.

 - They’re scared.
 And your level of reassurance isn’t cutting it.